Q) What is OakTara about?

 A) That’s not a problem for OakTara, but it may be for the other publisher, so please check their guidelines.
 The way we look at it, if more than one publisher offers you a contract, then you get the wonderful opportunity to choose your book’s publishing home.
 If you choose OakTara, we look forward to working with you.
 If you choose the other publisher, that’s fine, too, because we’ll be glad for you that your worthy book is getting published, even if it’s not us!
 OakTara is about broadening the marketplace for inspirational fiction.
 Click Writers’ Guidelines for further instructions.

-Q) Do you consider out-of-print titles for reprint?
+Q) Do you consider out-of-print titles with another traditional publisher for reprint?

 Q) If I am accepted as an OakTara author, can you guarantee sales of my book?